paris-swc/advanced-numpy-lesson/01-operations.md

 array([ 0.07528673,  0.17463988,  0.9490829 ,  0.95964801])
 ```

-By default, `np.sort` flattens the array (make it 1-D) before sorting, but similarly to the reduction functions we can also pass the axis index to sort along:
+Similarly to the reduction functions, you can also pass the axis index to sort along:

 ```
 >>> b = a.reshape(2, 2)